ZakWebb/MultispeakerTTS/README.md

 # MultispeakerTTS

-This is going to be a multi-speaker text-to-speech system, hopefully based on FastSpeech.
-This is still a work in progress, so take everything with a grain of salt.
+This is an attempt to make a multispeaker TTS system with the ability to create random voices.
+I'm still catching up to the state of the art, so things are currently in flux.

 Github References: